 There is no set formula for determining whether a finding of equivalence would vitiate a claim limitation, and thereby violate the all limitations rule.
-Rather, courts must consider the totality of the circumstances of each case and determine whether the alleged equivalent can be fairly characterized as an insubstantial change from the claimed subject matter without rendering the pertinent limitation meaningless. ...
+Rather, courts must consider the totality of the circumstances of each case and determine whether the alleged equivalent can be fairly characterized as an insubstantial change from the claimed subject matter without rendering the pertinent limitation meaningless.

-Conversely, in Sage Products we affirmed the district court's grant of summary judgment of non-infringement under the doctrine of equivalents.
-126 F.3d at 1421.
+In Sage Products, Inc. v.
+Devon Industries, Inc. we affirmed the district court's grant of summary judgment of non-infringement under the doctrine of equivalents.
 One of the asserted patents described a container for discarding syringes and other like materials and claimed, among other things, "an elongated slot at the top of the container body" and a barrier means comprised of "a first constriction extending over said slot."
-Id. at 1422.
 We agreed that the district court properly interpreted "top of the container body" to mean "highest point, level, or part of."
-Id. at 1423.
 The accused product differed from the claimed invention in that the slot was located in the interior of the container rather than at the top of the container.
-Id.